-Ukrainian Association of Women's History Researchers and the Center for Urban History with the support from the Heinrich Böll Foundation invite you to participate in an International Conference "Women's Dimensions of the Past: Perceptions, Experiences, Representations" to commemorate the 10th anniversary of UAFHR
+Ukrainian Association for Research in Women's History and the Center for Urban History, with the support from the Heinrich Böll Foundation, invite you to participate in an International Conference, "Women's Dimensions of the Past: Perceptions, Experiences, Representations," to commemorate the 10th anniversary of UAFHR

 The history of Ukraine in recent times is rich in dramatic events that have crucially impacted entire generations: governments and regimes rose and fell; laws and borders changed; bloody warfare and revolutions raged; huge masses of people resettled, both voluntarily and forcefully; cities were constructed and villages destroyed; Ukrainian education and culture experienced boom and repression; citizens gained and lost rights, they fought against regimes, and collaborated with them.
 Women, in many ways, have been involved in all these historical processes within Ukraine, whether political, military, cultural, economic, migration, research and education.
 Nevertheless, their engagement and their roles remain little known.

 What do we know about the actual historical experience of real women in the whirlwind of various historic events?
 How do we see the female past in times of historical turbulence and in times of relative peace?
 How are women's experiences represented in literature, art, and cinema?
 How have Ukrainian women changed under the impact of developments in which they participated or which they simply witnessed?
 Which sources could tell us about the life and activities of women in the fullest and most verifiable manner?
 What can the knowledge of women's history offer for a better understanding of contemporary processes in Ukraine today?